gisktzh/gb3-web_ui/README.md

 Angular's environment files do not work.

 As a workaround, the `ConfigService` can be used.
 This service will check the current hostname and return the given API configurations.
-Because we also need to support two different localhost setups, the `angular.json` replaces these files as well.
+The replacements are done (similar to the environment configurations) as part of the `angular.json` build file replacements.

-The configurations are found in `src/app/shared/configs/runtime.config.ts` and configured via the `runtime-configs` directory.
+The configurations are found in `src/app/shared/configs/runtime.config.ts` and configured via their environment replacement files.

 #### Available URL configurations